magento/devdocs/src/safe-upgrade-tool/run.md

 #### Full report

 You can also get a full report containing both _PHP-related_ errors and GraphQL.
-In this case, you need to provide at least the following options:
+In this case, you must provide at least the following options:

 *  `--schema1=SCHEMA1`
 *  `--schema2=SCHEMA2`